yiziz/docs/docs/guide/legacy-bundles/clientlibs/index.md

 ## How to test that things work?

 Open DevTools in your browser and navigate to the Network tab (or equivalent).
 Refresh the page and filter by JS files.
-You should observe ClientLibs loading from `<clientlib>.es` when using a modern browser otherwise `<clientlib>.legacy`.
+You should observe ClientLibs loading from `core.header.es` when using a modern browser otherwise `core.header.legacy`.

 ## What if I don't want ES modules?